Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 **Liam:** I'm not quite sure what category these contributions fall under, so I'm listing them here.

 I implemented code for:
-- Displaying the information stored within Jackson's Inventory class to the player via the UI
+- Displaying the information stored within Jackson's Inventory class to the player via the UI (done within [PlayerController.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/main/DeckbuilderRTS/Assets/Resources/Scripts/Player/PlayerController.cs) )
-- The CardInfo struct, which stores all necessary information about a card for various scripts to utilize.
+- The [CardInfo struct](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/main/DeckbuilderRTS/Assets/Resources/Scripts/Cards/CardInfo.cs), which stores all necessary information about a card for various scripts to utilize.
 - A simplified version of cards to display to the UI, since the fully detailed cards contained too much information to fit on screen at once
-- The ice spike & force bolt card logic.
+- The [Ice Spike card script](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/main/DeckbuilderRTS/Assets/Resources/Scripts/Cards/IceSpikeCard.cs) and [controller script](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/main/DeckbuilderRTS/Assets/Resources/Scripts/Cards/Cards%20Casting%20Logic/IceSpikeController.cs), primarily adapted from Jackson's implementation of Leafblade.
+- The [Force Bolt card script](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/main/DeckbuilderRTS/Assets/Resources/Scripts/Cards/ForceBoltCard.cs) and [controller script](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/main/DeckbuilderRTS/Assets/Resources/Scripts/Cards/Cards%20Casting%20Logic/ForceBoltController.cs), primarily adapted from Jackson's implementation of Fireball.
 - The entirety of the Instructions scene & Credits scene.

 **Navya:** For the game logic, I worked on the market controller which allowed for the user to buy a card from a market (when near) if the user had sufficient funds.
 Following that, the card was then added to the deck of the user.